GStreamer/gstreamer/markdown/application-development/advanced/interfaces.md

 The Video Overlay interface was created to solve the problem of embedding video streams in an application window.
-The application provides an window handle to the element implementing this interface to draw on, and the element will then use this window handle to draw on rather than creating a new toplevel window.
+The application provides a window handle to an element implementing this interface, and the element will then use this window handle to draw on rather than creating a new toplevel window.
 This is useful to embed video in video players.

-This interface is implemented by, amongst others, the Video4linux2 elements and by ximagesink, xvimagesink and sdlvideosink.
+This interface is implemented by, amongst others, the `Video4linux2` elements and by `ximagesink`, `xvimagesink` and `sdlvideosink`.